 Bill has handled a wide range of cases for a diverse group of clients from individuals to large multi-national corporations.
 He has tried many cases in the Michigan courts and the United States District courts.
 He is also an active participant in Alternative Dispute Resolution and serves as a mediator and arbitrator.
-In addition to handling a full trial docket, Bill is currently the firm's Secretary and General Counsel.
 Bill previously served as the President of Vandeveer Garzia, P. C. from 1997 to 2017.

 Wayne State University School of Law, J.D.
 1981

 United States District Court, Eastern District of Michigan 1981

 United States District Court, Western District of Michigan 1992

 United States Court of Appeals for the Sixth Circuit 1993